|Date of Birth||8 May 1961, Calgary, Alberta, Canada|

 Mini Bio (1)

-David Winning was born in Calgary, Canada in 1961 and he is a US/Canada Dual Citizen.
+David Winning was born in Calgary, Canada and is is a US/Canada Dual Citizen.
 At twenty-two, he directed his debut feature Storm (1987) with just $50,000.
 It was released theatrically by Cannon International in April 1988 and distributed by Warner Home Entertainment in 1989; selling 20,000 copies.
 His second feature Killer Image (1992) starring Michael Ironside and veteran character actor M. Emmet Walsh released through Paramount Home Entertainment and received its US Premiere as a Finalist at the 1992 Houston International Film Festival.

 Writing and producing two early independent features led to an award-winning three decades as guest Director for Paramount Pictures Television, MGM, Cannell Films, Nickelodeon, Disney, ABC Television, Tribune, Fox, BBC Kids and UP TV.
 His episodic work has garnered international awards including over Thirty since 1994 at the Houston International Film Festival, the 1995 Gold Hugo and Two Silver Hugo's from the Chicago International Film Festival, and four national Gemini Television nominations for Best Director/Dramatic Series.
 In 2002 he received a National Award from the Director's Guild for Outstanding Achievement in Drama; nominated again in 2006.
 His third feature, the Lance Henriksen thriller Profile for Murder (1996) debuted on HBO, followed by the release of the Kim Cattrall/Eric McCormack thriller Exception to the Rule (1997) for Artisan and Lion's Gate Films which won Best Thriller at WorldFest Houston.